bakdata/quick-cli/quick_client/docs/DefaultApi.md

 type = 'type_example' # str | The type used in the schema of the gateway

     try:
-        # Returns the Gatewy schema in GraphQL format
+        # Returns the Gateway schema in GraphQL format
         api_response = api_instance.get_graphql_write_schema(name, type)
         pprint(api_response)
     except ApiException as e: